-In small groups of 10-12 people, including two trained facilitators, Chalice Circles offer a safe setting in which to speak from our lives and experiences with the expectation that our words will be heard and respected.
+A Chalice Circle is a small group of 10-12 people, including two trained facilitators, who gather once a month for two hours in a safe setting to speak from our lives and experience, knowing that our words will be heard and respected.
 Each group covenants how participants will relate to each other.

 The purpose of the Chalice Circles is to strengthen and expand the life of the congregation.
 In Unitarian Universalism we recognize that each person has learned some share of truth and each has gained some hard-won wisdom.
-These small groups provide an opportunity for individuals to make deep and meaningful connections by sharing their own stories and deeply listening to the stories of others—personal connections they otherwise would not have made.
+Many past participants have expressed gratitude for the chance to make deep and meaningful connections by sharing their own stories and deeply listening to the stories of others—personal connections they otherwise would not have made.

 A Chalice Circle is: